About this service

 Discipline-specific repositories for research data storage

 • The team provides access and support for some discipline-specific repositories.
+Be sure to contact eResearch Services using the Request Form if a specific service isn't listed or if you had any questions.

 • Terranova is a software system that acts as a central information hub for researchers in the Climate Change Adaptation research domain.
 Users can deposit research data, with associated metadata descriptions, into centrally managed storage infrastructure, which can be searched in a variety of different ways.
 There are many collections from catchment management authorities from across Australia.